 - Outcomes – Establishing the solutions an assessor might recommend according to whether the cause of stress is internal or external.
 As well as examination of the idea of accreditation and standards as they are relevant to stress in the workplace, and how the issue of disability might interplay with the SRA process

-- Review – Completing the picture, we discuss in this final section the need for review so as to understand the effect of any recommendations made in the SRA report.
+- Review – Completing the picture, we discuss in this final section the need for review to understand the effect of any recommendations made in the SRA report.

 Who should attend